chiagxziem/deko/README.md

 # Logr

-This is a monorepo containing the different parts of an API logging app called Leaf.
+This is a monorepo containing the different parts of an API logging app called Logr.

 ## Why?